"

 • Externalities

-Ideally, when implementing non-market valuation into CBA we are attempting to value benefits such as nature, recreation, water quality, climate abatement, prevention of disease, value of life, etc. When dealing with non-market costs we are trying to value air pollution, noise pollution, light pollution, environmental degradation, overfishing, etc. Inherently, these non-market benefits and costs are difficult to measure.
-By their nature there is no direct market for determining their economic value of these goods and services, and thus the appropriate shadow price is hard to determine.
+When implementing non-market valuation into a CBA, we are attempting to value benefits such as recreation, water quality, and the value of a life.
+When dealing with non-market costs, we are trying to value cost such as pollution, environmental degradation, and overfishing.
+Inherently, these non-market benefits and costs are difficult to measure.
+By their nature, there is no direct market for determining the economic value of these goods and services, and thus the appropriate shadow price is hard to determine.

-To ensure social surplus is maximised effectively, governments see a need to regulate the private market or undertake public expenditure in areas that are neglected by the market.
-The government tends to be the supplier of public goods, as the private sector has no incentive to produce the good or service.
-The result is that the government therefore needs to know which goods to provide as public goods to maximise the use of public sector resources and hence non-market valuation is necessary.
+To ensure social surplus is maximised, governments need to regulate private markets or undertake public expenditure in areas that are neglected by the private sector.
+The government tends to be the supplier of public goods, as the private sector has no incentive to produce such goods or services.
+Consequently, the government needs to know which goods maximise the use of taxation revenues in order to provide the most benefit to the residents.
+Hence, non-market valuation is necessary.

 Non-market goods and services are also important for cost-benefit analysis.
 Even though non-market goods and services are not traded on markets, evaluating them as part of a CBA is crucial to calculating the total economic welfare.
 So even though we do not know the price, we still need to take into account the economic value of non-market goods and services.

 If non-market goods and services are excluded from a social CBA, it introduces omission bias into the estimation of the net social benefit.
-It is crucial to note, that the investor CBA perspective would ignore the role of non-market impacts.
+It is crucial to note, that an investor perspective CBA would ignore the role of non-market impacts.

 Consequently, an analyst is likely to encounter non-market valuation challenges.
 If project inputs and project outputs are not fully accounted for in a social CBA, it is not possible to reach allocative efficiency.